I cannot overstate it: We must be smart mental healthcare consumers. Especially when it comes to ADHD medical treatment.

 - One must be willing to experiment with carefully observed dosage changes to determine the correct dosage.

 - The appropriate dosage does not seem to change very much with age or growth.

 - Medication continues to work effectively through the teenage years and through adulthood.

 For atomoxetine, the dosage at the present time is calculated according to weight.
 This is the only medication for ADHD for which this is true.

 Individuals with ADHD with present with a variety of well-defined symptoms and behaviors.
-Medication may be extremely helpful in alleviating some of these symptoms and will allow the other therapeutic modalities to be much more successful.
+Medication may be extremely helpful in alleviating some of these symptoms.
+As such, they will allow the other therapeutic modalities to be much more successful.
 Families must be willing to work closely with their physician to identify the correct medications and establish the best dosage levels.

 Gina welcomes your comments; no registration required.

-If you enjoyed this post, please subscribe and share with others via the handy “Bookmark” link below.
+If you enjoyed this post, please subscribe and share with others via social media or e-mail.